 - Main raw materials are thermoplastics which currently cannot be replaced by other raw materials. - Sources of raw materials can be purchased domestically and abroad via distributors situated in the country.
 Most customers will specify distributors.

-Distributors and proportion of raw material purchase
+Suppliers and the proportion of purchasing raw materials